 They are the type of people who visit websites just to seek information and at the same time be entertained.
 They just glance through the content quickly and look out for design elements and concentrate on them after which they move on.
 They just want to know the summary.
 You can cater to these people by highlighting the most important part in the content or add illustrations.

-For the Fast Human Browser, the average session duration will be short with an observed average between 6 seconds to 20 seconds on Google Analytics.
+For the Fast Human Browser, the average session duration will be short with an observed average of 6 seconds to 20 seconds on Google Analytics.

 If you have an e-commerce website or a website selling some product of yours, then these kinds of websites visitors are your jewels.
 They come to a website intending to make a purchase.
 They quickly glance through what they want and make a decision whether to buy it or not.
 Some among these kinds of visitors tend to return to the website multiple times to make purchases.
 To cater to their needs, you should know how to offer the most important information about the product or service that you are selling and price the products competitively so that they choose you over the others.

 The Google Analytics will reflect very low bounce rates which might be close to zero and will show large session duration.
 For The Focused Individual, an average session duration of more than 3 minutes can be observed.

 When a person needs to gain a lot of information on a topic, he adopts the role of a researcher on the web and automatically turns intelligent, at least temporarily!
 They are the type of visitors who spend a lot of time on your website and possibly read every line of content.
 They may come back more than one time to make sure details aren’t missed.
 Catering to their needs requires you to have a thorough knowledge in that field so that you can provide complete and correct information.

 The researcher would show similar observations on Google Analytics as The Focused Individual, like very low bounce rates but will reflect larger session duration.
 The average session duration, in this case, would be much larger when compared to the Focused Individual.